frederic-santos/compendium-santos-2020-jasrep/Org_manuscript/README.md

          emacs -q -l init_Santos2019.el manuscript_outliers_Santos_2019.org

-3. Emacs should open, eventually install the missing Lisp packages, and finally execute a minimal init file.
+3. Emacs should open, install the missing Lisp packages if needed, and finally execute a minimal init file.
 The org source file should show up.

 4. Finally, execute the following keybinding (with the Emacs window on the foreground): `C-c C-e l o` (i.e., `Ctrl-c Ctrl-e l o`).
 Then press enter to accept the default value of the R working directory.